Detroit Tigers, Red Wings owner Mike Ilitch dies at age 87

 “I’m not afraid to go out and spend money,” Ilitch said.
 “It’s been very costly, but I’m not going to change my ways.”

-But Ilitch never got the chance to see his team win a World Series, despite spending millions of dollars on contracts for stars like Miguel Cabrera, Justin Verlander, Victor Martinez, Ivan Rodriguez and Prince Fielder.
+But Ilitch never got the chance to see his team win a World Series as its owner, despite spending millions of dollars on contracts for stars like Miguel Cabrera, Justin Verlander, Victor Martinez, Ivan Rodriguez and Prince Fielder.

 “I’ve never seen a man more dedicated to this community and to baseball than Mr. I,” Tigers Executive Vice President and General Manager Al Avila said Friday in a statement.
 “What he has done for this franchise, and for Detroit, is immeasurable.
 He was always there to give us whatever we needed because he wanted greatness and happiness for all of us — especially the fans.”